“I’m behind in payments…will I be giving my house back to the bank in Tampa?”

 I want to avoid giving my house back to the bank in Tampa!

 Why do people choose to sell their home instead of going through foreclosure?
 (After all, they still don’t live in their home anymore.)

 Well, losing a home can be difficult but the impact on your financial situation and your credit is considerably less than if you simply wait out the foreclosure process.
 In fact, going through foreclosure could impact your credit score by as much as 100 to 150 points.
 So the short-term challenge of selling your house is still a better choice than the long-term pain of giving your house back to the bank.

 Interested in learning more about a proactive option besides giving your house back to the bank in Tampa?
-Call us at (813) 213-0594 or fill out the form to get more information
+Call us at Get an Instant Cash Offer or fill out the form to get more information